Beaches Resorts Is Now Internationally-Recognized

 As many of our readers know, my son has Autism.
 While this does present challenges, we try to not let it stop him from living life.
 This is especially true when it comes to travel.
 Lil Man has flown at least once a year since he was 6mths old.
-There are so many benefits to traveling and not to mention the need of family time relaxing.
+There are so many benefits to traveling and not to mention the need for family time relaxing.

-Personalized Autism Training and Certification Awarded To Caribbean-Based Hospitality Resort Chain
+Certification Awarded To Caribbean-Based Hospitality Resort Chain

 Child Care Staff Continuously Receives Competency Training In The Following Areas: